-Fairchild's Connect to Protect Network enlists Miami residents to plant native plants in order to connect the few remaining isolated fragments of pine rockland--a globally critically imperiled plant community.
+Fairchild's Connect to Protect Network enlists South Florida residents (Miami & The Keys) to plant native plants in order to connect the few remaining isolated fragments of pine rockland--a globally critically imperiled plant community.
 Planted areas can include private yards, rights-of-way, and public lands such as schools or community parks.
 Installing native pine rockland plants inreases the probability that bees, butterflies and birds can find and transport seeds and pollen across developed areas that separate pine rockland fragments, improving gene flow and genetic health of native plant species.

 Become a member

 Joining Connect to Protect is free and easy!
-We only require that you are located in Miami-Dade County, have an email address, and can maintain pine rockland plants on your property for at least two years.
+We only require that you are located in Miami-Dade or Monroe County, have an email address, and can maintain pine rockland plants on your property for at least two years.
 If you would like to join the network but do not own property, you are welcome to join as an Email-only member.
 To join, simply send an email to ConnectToProtect@fairchildgarden.org, and provide your name, address, and telephone.
 Schools and businesses, please provide the name of your institution and the name and email for at least one additional coworker who supports joining the network.

 - Free plants!
 New members have the opportunity to receive a free "pine rockland starter kit," of 5 plants (10 for schools) grown by native plant experts in Fairchild's nursery.
 Existing members can watch our newsletter for other opportunities for free plants throughout the year.
 We do not deliver.
 Plants are distributed at Fairchild's private nursery, one Saturday per month.

 - Yard sign: We provide an optional yard sign to signify your property is part of Fairchild's Connect to Protect Network.

 - Newsletter: All members receive the Connect to Protect Network's monthly e-newsletter

 - Member meeting: Members convene annually for education, discussion, plant exchange, and a pine rockland field trip.

 - Lower bills and increased wildlife presence: Last but not least, members receive all of the benefits that come with planting native plants.
 These include lower water and maintenance bills and increased visits from birds and butterflies.

 One example of a pine rockland "starter kit" for new members